 For a complete list of applicable metrics, see Appendix A. We ask that applicants select only the most relevant metrics from this list for their project.
 It is in the applicant’s best interest to be selective of the most meaningful and well-aligned metrics with the project objectives and outcomes.
 If you do not believe an applicable metric has been provided, please contact Nicole Thompson at email@example.com or (202) 857-0166, to discuss acceptable alternatives.

 - Eligible applicants include non-profit 501(c) organizations, state government agencies, local governments, municipal governments, Tribal governments and organizations, and educational institutions.

-- Ineligible applicants businesses, unincorporated individuals, and international organizations.
+- Ineligible applicants include U.S. federal government agencies, businesses, unincorporated individuals, and international organizations.

 Ineligible Uses of Grant Funds